genomicsclass/leanpub/manuscript/expressing_design_formula.md

 The `I` function above is necessary to specify a mathematical transformation of a variable.
 See `?I` for more information.

-In the life sciences, we we could be interested in testing various dosages of a treatment, where we expect a specific relationship between a measured quantity and the dosage, e.g. 0 mg, 10mg, 20mg.
+In the life sciences, we could be interested in testing various dosages of a treatment, where we expect a specific relationship between a measured quantity and the dosage, e.g. 0 mg, 10mg, 20mg.

 The assumptions imposed by including continuous data as variables are typically hard to defend and motivate than the indicator function variables.
 Why the indicator variables simply assume a different mean between two groups, continuous variables assume a very specific relationship between the outcome and predictor variables.